CSCfi/Kielipankki-korp-backend/tests/README.md

   `data/corpora/config` to a temporary directory used in tests
 - `corpora`: Encode the corpora in `data/corpora/src` and return their ids
 - `database`: Return a `KorpDatabase` object for a session
+- `database_tables`: Import database data for the specified corpora and table types
 - `app`: Return a function to create and configure a Korp Flask app instance.
 The returned function optionally takes as its argument a `dict` for overriding default Korp configuration values.